bytesbydave/algorithms/Qustions/salesforce.md

 ---

-## Managing Dependencies & Optimizing Build Performance
+## What is your approach to Managing Dependencies & Optimizing Build Performance

 - Use npm/Yarn for dependency management.
 - Store packages in a private registry (e.g., Artifactory).